Pierresole/NuclearDataSampler/README.md

 # NuclearDataSampler

 Welcome to **NuclearDataSampler**, a Python-based code aiming to randomly sample evaluated nuclear data files (ENDF) under well-defined, minimal assumptions.
 This project is part of an effort to explore and compare different approaches to uncertainty quantification (UQ) in nuclear data, including classic sensitivity-based methods and the more direct “Total Monte Carlo” (TMC) approach.
-This python project was motivated by the nice and swift handling of nuclear data file via the use of ENDFtk and its C++ to Python bindings.
+This project was made possible by the efficient handling of nuclear data files using ENDFtk and its C++/Python bindings.

 ---